apache/spark/TESTING.rst

         self.assertTrue(redis.ping(), 'Connection to Redis with PING works.')

-The markers can be specified at the test level or at the class level (then all tests in this class require the integration).
+The markers can be specified at the test level or at the class level (then all tests in this class require an integration).
 You can add multiple markers with different integrations for tests that require more than one integration.

-The behaviour of such marked tests is that it is skipped in case required integration is not enabled.
+If such a marked test does not have a required integration enabled, it is skipped.
-The skip message will clearly say what's needed in order to use that tests.
+The skip message clearly says what is needed to use the test.

-You can run all tests that are using certain integration with the custom pytest flag ``--integrations``, where you can pass integrations as comma separated values.
-You can also specify ``all`` in order to start tests for all integrations.
-Note that if an integration is not enabled in Breeze or CI.
+To run all tests with a certain integration, use the custom pytest flag ``--integrations``, where you can pass integrations as comma-separated values.
+You can also specify ``all`` to start tests for all integrations.

+**NOTE:** If an integration is not enabled in Breeze or Travis CI, the affected test will be skipped.

-Example that runs only ``mongo`` integration tests:
+To run only ``mongo`` integration tests:

 .. code-block:: bash

     pytest --integrations mongo

-Example that runs integration tests fot ``mogo`` and ``rabbitmq``:
+To run integration tests fot ``mongo`` and ``rabbitmq``:

 .. code-block:: bash

     pytest --integrations mongo,rabbitmq

-Example that runs all integration tests:
+To runs all integration tests:

 .. code-block:: bash

     pytest --integrations all

-Note that collecting all tests takes quite some time, so if you know where your tests are located you can speed up test collection significantly by providing the folder where the tests are located.
+Note that collecting all tests takes some time.
+So, if you know where your tests are located, you can speed up the test collection significantly by providing the folder where the tests are located.

-Here is an example of collection limited only to apache providers directory:
+Here is an example of the collection limited to the ``providers/apache`` directory:

 .. code-block:: bash

     pytest --integrations cassandra tests/providers/apache/

-Running backend-specific tests
+Running Backend-Specific Tests
 ------------------------------

-Some tests that are using a specific backend are marked with custom pytest marker ``pytest.mark.backend``.
+Tests that are using a specific backend are marked with a custom pytest marker ``pytest.mark.backend``.
-The marker has single parameter - name of the backend.
-It correspond with the ``--backend`` switch of the Breeze environment (one of ``mysql``, ``sqlite``, ``postgres``).
-Those tests will only run when the Breeze environment is running with the right backend.
-You can specify more than one backend in the marker - then the test will run for all those backends specified.
+The marker has a single parameter - the name of a backend.
+It corresponds to the ``--backend`` switch of the Breeze environment (one of ``mysql``, ``sqlite``, or ``postgres``).
+Backen-specific tests only run when the Breeze environment is running with the right backend.
+If you specify more than one backend in the marker, the test runs for all specified backends.

-Example postgres-only test:
+Example of the ``postgres`` only test:

 .. code-block:: python